svenbolte/chartscodes/readme.txt

 == Changelog ==
+= 11.1.13 =
+add visitor, browser and os information.
+For GDPR (DSGVO) the ip-address is masked with the last number set to 0

 = 11.1.7 =
 Random color generation of bright tones
 Responsiveness of canvas pies, suitable to selected resolution